BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: BE-RAN security and privacy-preserving communication

+The core of BeMutual is the one-way relationship between public key (PK) and BC ADD.
+BC ADD is generated by hashing PK, allowing easy verification of claimed bindings while preventing forgery.
+This process is illustrated in Fig. \ref{fig:mutual}'s registry message.

-Since the claimed bindings of $BC ADD$ and $ADD$ cannot be convinced due to the zero-trust model, a second step authentication is required.
-Although each UE/RAN element registers the binding to the BE-RAN BC node and is learned by BE-switch/router, this binding cannot be trusted without mutual authentication.
-The authentication is executed between two UEs/elements to authenticate each other's binding and generates the session key, once the authentication is done, in order to secure following end-to-end communication.
-The detailed procedures are as shown in Fig. \ref{fig:mutual} with the mutual authentication between Alice and Bob.
+Due to the zero-trust model, a two-step authentication process is implemented.
+First, UEs/RAN elements register their BC ADD-ADD binding with the BE-RAN blockchain node.
+Second, mutual authentication is performed between two entities to verify each other's binding and generate a session key for secure end-to-end communication.
+Fig. \ref{fig:mutual} details this process between Alice and Bob.

+This approach ensures strong identity security among peers without relying on centralized authorities, making it applicable not only for RAN authentication but also for broader scenarios requiring distributed identity management.

 \begin{enumerate} \item Alice $\rightarrow$ Bob: Authentication Request